ManukMinasyan/vue-functional-calendar/README.md

-    ✅ this.$refs.Calendar.NextMonth(); //Call method implementation to go to next month ✅ this.$refs.Calendar.PreYear(); //Call method implementation to go to previous year ✅ this.$refs.Calendar.NextYear(); //Call method implementation to go to next year ✅ this.$refs.Calendar.ChooseDate('2018-12-12'); //Call method implementation to go to a date
+    ✅ this.$refs.Calendar.NextMonth(); //Call method implementation to go to next month ✅ this.$refs.Calendar.PreYear(); //Call method implementation to go to previous year ✅ this.$refs.Calendar.NextYear(); //Call method implementation to go to next year ✅ this.$refs.Calendar.ChooseDate('today'); //Call method implementation to go to today ✅ this.$refs.Calendar.ChooseDate('2018-12-12'); //Call method implementation to go to a date
 ````
 ___